 Autopsy Results Deepen Mystery Even Further

 As the Times stated on the 29th, “(the tangled web of mystery) is more confusing than ever, as a result of the autopsy performed upon the bodies of the two men last night.”
-It was found that both men had been shot twice, two bullets, .32 calibre, were in each body.
-That the gun in question held six with three remaining added to the mystery, as did the forensic findings.
+It was found that both men had been shot twice; two bullets, .32 caliber, were in each body.
+The gun in question held six, with three remaining added to the mystery, as did the forensic findings.

-Dr. Kellow noted Linhan’s wounds were burned and blackened with powder, as was the sweater he was wearing at the time – evidence that the shots were fired at close range.
+Dr. Kellow noted Linhan’s wounds were burned and blackened with powder, as was his sweater – evidence that the shots were fired at close range.
 Yet, Hawes’s autopsy only proved to deepen the mystery even further.
-One of his wounds was caused by a bullet apparently fired from a distance.
-“This, in itself, the police hold, would make it a physical impossibility for Hawes to have fired but one of the two bullets that entered his own breast,” the Times noted.
+One of his wounds was caused by a bullet fired from a distance.
+“This, in itself, the police hold, would make it a physical impossibility for Hawes to have fired but one of the two bullets that entered his breast,” the Times noted.

 Indeed, Drs.
-O. C. Eastman and J. D. Olin who performed the autopsy on Hawes noted the second bullet, which struck the breast bone, was torn much more than the other which was cleaner and and sharply defined while the shirt above the wound was burned from the shot.
+O. C. Eastman and J. D. Olin, who performed the autopsy on Hawes, noted the second bullet, which struck the breast bone, was torn much more than the other, which was cleaner and sharply defined while the shirt above the wound was burned from the shot.
 The statement from the coroner read—

 “It seems as though the bullet on the second would must have come from a distance,” said Coroner Smith.
 “It wouldn’t seem as though a man could have held it in his own hand and shot himself without the shot having produced more effect than the second one did without burning and blackening the clothing.
 Possibly, though, it could be done.”